Hike the best of the Appalachian Trail in a spirited Overland group.

 Your Overland leaders will take care of you.
 They want this to be the best two weeks of your summer—maybe even your entire year.
 They will support and encourage you, guide and teach you.
 Every step of the way.

 From the top of Mount Washington, we’ll look back proudly on all we have accomplished.
 But the Appalachian Trail Challenge is more than just hiking.
 It’s great hiking, sure, and amazing beauty, certainly, but just as importantly it’s about fun and friendship, about sharing something you enjoy doing with others in a spirited, enthusiastic, positive Overland group.

 The Appalachian Trail Challenge was the best two weeks of my summer.
 I pushed myself more than I thought I ever could and grew so much as a person.
 I cannot thank our leaders enough for being so awesome and helping my whole group accomplish so much on the AT!

 - Annie Hockin, San Francisco, California

 Two weeks of challenge, adventure and fun on the Appalachian Trail.

 Days 1-3: Trip Start & Moosilauke

 In Williamstown, we’ll check our gear, organize food supplies and spend the night camping in town.
-The next morning, Overland Support Staff will drive us north past Hanover, New Hampshire, where we’ll begin our hike on the Appalachian Trail.
+The next morning, Overland support staff will drive us north past Hanover, New Hampshire, where we’ll begin our hike on the Appalachian Trail.
 Averaging about eight miles a day, we’ll get to know one another and get accustomed to backpacking.
-We will begin on rolling terrain and soon ascend to the dramatic summit of Mount Moosilauke for expansive views of the White Mountain National Forest.
+We will begin on rolling terrain and soon ascend to the dramatic summit of Mount Moosilauke for expansive views of the White Mountains.

 Days 4 & 5: Franconia Notch